 The Tiffin Allegro Breeze's sleeping options feature a small sofa bed and either a king- or queen-sized main bed depending on your choice.
 While this limits the total sleeping areas, the RV is spacious enough to accommodate six people due to its large living room area.

 There's a large wardrobe near the main bed with a TV for anyone laying down to view in comfort.
 For eating, there's a small booth dinette near the front and cooking apparatuses nearby.
-Across from the kitchen is the bathroom, which includes a shower.
+Across from the kitchen is the full, spacious bathroom.

 Additionally, there's the digital dashboard and VIP smart steering wheel that make driving the Tiffin Allegro a breeze.
 Along with this is the Powerglide chassis that makes the ride smooth and comfortable regardless of the distance.
 The independent front suspension ensures that speed bumps and debris don't affect your driving experience quality.